Metrohan/RSA-EncrypterDecrypter/README.md

 - Choose two distinct prime numbers (p and q [like 59 and 43])
 - Compute n Key = p*q (2537)
 - Choose a number between 1 and lcm((p-1), (q-1)) that coprime to lcm((p-1), (q-1)) (like 13)
-- Enter the word and all these numbers to the program
+- Enter the word and all these numbers into the program
 - After pressed Encrypt button you'll see the Encrypted Text below the button